How to build a blog with Next.js and MDX

 }

-Then you can get all the articles to be displayed in the home page.
+You can get all the articles to be displayed on the homepage:

 export const getAllPosts = () => {